Start codon: Mitochondria

 Mitochondrial genomes use alternate start codons more significantly (AUA and AUG in humans).
 Many such examples, with codons, systematic range, and citations, are given in the NCBI list of translation tables.

+Archaea

+Archaea, which are prokaryotes with a translation machinery similar to but simpler than that of eukaryotes, allow initiation at UUG and GUG.

 Upstream start codons

-These are "alternative" start codons in the sense that they upstream of the regular start codons and thus could be used as alternative start codons.
+These are "alternative" start codons in the sense that they are upstream of the regular start codons and thus could be used as alternative start codons.
 More than half of all human mRNAs have at least one AUG codon upstream (uAUG) of their annotated translation initiation starts (TIS) (58% in the current versions of the human RefSeq sequence).
 Their potential use as TISs could result in translation of so-called upstream Open Reading Frames (uORFs). uORF translation usually results in the synthesis of short polypeptides, some of which have been shown to be functional, e.g., in ASNSD1, MIEF1, MKKS, and SLC35A4.
 However, it is believed that most translated uORFs only have a mild inhibitory effect on downstream translation because most uORF starts are leaky (i.e. don't initiate translation or because ribosomes terminating after translation of short ORFs are often capable of reinitiating).